TimoRuetten/meteor-flow-router-ssr-request/README.md

 # Flow-Router-SSR Request

-Easy way to get access to the request object when server side rendering.

-You will get global access to the method lastRequest (Server only).
+Get access to the request object while server side rendering by calling the global method lastRequest (Server only).

 ## Install